andySigler/tf-agents-notes/concepts.md

 There are then implementation differences between the different algorithms, and many points at which the `agent` is configurable, all of which it would seem require a deeper knowledge of the tools and what you are trying to Learn.

 ## Data Types

+There seem to be found main data types used in the library, each listed below.

+These basic data types are then organized into named tuples throughout TF-Agents, to facilitate the interactions described above.

+In addition, `specs` are used throughout the code to describe these data types while instantiating a class.

 ### Observation